 Emergency vehicle lights permission vary greatly depending on who you are and what your occupation is.
 There are even significant differences between government and public works warning light permissions.
 With so much variance in who can and who is not permitted to use red, blue, white, green, or amber lighting on their vehicle, it can be difficult to determine what’s allowed.
 For this reason, it’s imperative you do your own research.

 We’ve heard plenty of stories of guys who ordered the same red and white lights as another guy in their department, or a color combination that someone told them was okay, and then later found out it wasn’t.
 Using the wrong colored emergency lighting is a big deal.
 In fact, it’s illegal, and can result in criminal charges and fines.
-Instead of guessing what LED lights you’re allowed to use, it’s imperative volunteers check their state and local statutes regarding emergency vehicle lighting.
+Instead of guessing what LED emergency strobe lights you’re allowed to use, it’s imperative volunteers check their state and local statutes regarding emergency vehicle lighting.
 Every state has them, and the differences vary greatly.

 Most Common Warning Light Limitations

-As we said above, the difference in LED light permissions vary greatly.
+As we said above, the difference in LED strobe light permissions vary greatly.
 However, some warning light limitations are universal.
 For example, many states only allow police vehicles to use red and blue flashing lights.
 In areas where police use red and blue combo lights, all other vehicles are prohibited from using both red and blue lights.
 Another common warning light color limitation is red and white.
 Red and white combination lights are often only allowed to be used on fire department and EMS vehicles.
 But, some states allow tow trucks and volunteers to use red and white lighting.

 Public Works and Private Citizen Amber Light Permissions

 Some states don’t allow public work departments or private citizens to use any emergency light color except amber.
-Amber LED lights are the most permissive warning light option on the market.
+Amber strobe lights are the most permissive warning light option on the market.
 But that doesn’t mean you shouldn’t check out whether you’re allowed to use this type of equipment before installing.
 Amber lighting is commonly seen on construction vehicles, public works trucks, and private citizen vehicles used by plow truck drivers and volunteer firefighters.